Atri-Labs/atrilabs-engine/README.md

 Atri is a general purpose framework that can be used to build everything from e-commerce websites to internal apps.

 ![teaser-image](readme-assets/teaser-image.png)

 ### Websites built using Atri framework

 - [Personal blog](https://atri-apps.github.io/personal_blog/)
 - [Data app](https://atri-apps.github.io/review_tabular_data/)

-Find more example websites and apps [here](https://github.com/orgs/Atri-Apps/repositories).
+Find more example websites and apps at [Atri-Apps](https://github.com/orgs/Atri-Apps/repositories).

 ## Getting Started